Cellphone Rules for Tweens and Kids

-According to Influence Central, the average age a child gets a phone today is ten, down from age 12 in 2012.
-But, it's safe to say that most children interact with mobile devices before they're ten years old.
+It's safe to say that most children interact with mobile devices before they're ten years old.
 I awed at the video of a toddler attempting to swipe a physical magazine, showing that they know how to use a device before learning how to talk.

 Biological and Social Downsides